snakeztc/NeuralDialog-LAED/README.md

 # Interpretable Neural Dialog Generation via Discrete Sentence Representation Learning
 Codebase for [Unsupervised Discrete Sentence Representation Learning for Interpretable Neural Dialog Generation](https://arxiv.org/abs/1804.08069), published as a long paper in ACL 2018.
-See the [paper](https://arxiv.org/abs/1804.08069) for more details.
+Reference information is the at the end of this page.

 ## Requirements
     python 2.7